lionsoft/LionSoft.Js/README.md

 All the details you can read on the project [documentation site](https://github.com/lionsoft/LionSoft.Js/wiki/LionSoft.Js-Documentation).

-*Please see the `/sample` app for a more detailed code example of how to use the library.*
+*Please see the `LionSoft.Js.Tests` project for a more detailed code example of how to use the library.*

 ## Documentation